Western Kenya · Est. 2018

 The Journey of Your Product

 Traceability is not a buzzword for us — it is how we operate.
-Here is exactly how each product moves from Kenyan soil to your hands.
+Here is exactly how each product moves from Western Kenyan soil to your hands.

 Cultivation